mwsohn/TableTools.jl/README.md

 # FreqTools

 A package that produces frequency tables and associated summary tables.
 It mostly is a wrapper for the excellent `FreqTables.jl` package. `tab` is the main function.
+It is intended for interactive use and does not return any values.

 ## Installation